hellomouse/node-native-dns/README.md

 ## History

-This project was originally created by [tjfontaine](https://github.com/tjfontaine) and is now being maintained by valoran-labs.
+This project was originally created by [tjfontaine](https://github.com/tjfontaine) and is now being maintained by hellomouse.